 We are all silent.
 As much as I don't mind the idea of half-rotted monsters chewing on Padraig's bones, we've all heard the stories of the last time Should Be came down the mountain.

-Nobody knows their origins or what they really are.
-Humanish in form, but broken and bent with pale, rotting skin, they're called the Should Be Dead because by all accounts they should be dead.
+Nobody knows their true origins or what they really are.
+There's speculation, of course, but that's all it is.
+Humanish in form, but broken and bent in strange ways, with pale and rotting skin, they're called the Should Be Dead because by all accounts they should be dead.
 They look like corpses, smell like corpses, and they don't bleed, breathe, or seem to have a heartbeat.
 Cut off the head and the rest of it will keep fighting.
 At least, that's what I've heard.
 I've never seen one, due to the Laird of the High Mountain's efforts to keep them where they belong.
 Inside the mountain.